-Complete the Mount Union study abroad application on iRaider before the deadline to ensure your eligibility.
+Complete the Mount Union study abroad application before the deadline to ensure your eligibility.

 Apply to study abroad program by deadline

-Make sure you apply to the specific study abroad program you are interested in by the appropriate deadline.
+Make sure you apply to the specific USAC or direct exchange program you are interested in.

 Apply for or renew your passport

 If you don't have a passport, make sure you go through the steps to obtain one.
 If you do, make sure it is up-to-date and renew it if you need to.

 Research visa requirements, along with any other information you might need to know, for the country to which you will be traveling.